AlgoMaster Logo

 Intuition

-Instead of counting how many times we've seen a value, just compare the current element to the element two positions back in the result.
-If nums[i] != nums[writePos - 2], we know it's safe to keep.
-If they're equal, we already have two copies and this would be a third.
+Instead of counting, compare the current element to the element two positions back in the result being built.
+If nums[i] != nums[writePos - 2], the element is safe to keep.
+If they are equal, the result already holds two copies of that value and this one would be a third.

 Algorithm